cyliong/weather-android/README.md

 - Coroutines
 - Repository pattern
 - Display images from the internet using Glide
-- Unit testing with JUnit and Mockito
+- Unit testing with JUnit, Mockito and Robolectric
 - UI testing with Espresso

 ## Features